 Author and Trainer

-James Scully is a teacher and trainer with experience in secondary, tertiary and adult education in the UK, Canada, and Oman.
-He is a champion of appropriate technology and has managed programmes and educational units in several institutions.
-He is a member of the British Psychological Society and of the British Computer Society.
-He recently worked on programme and institutional audits and quality assurance.
+I'm a retired teacher and trainer with experience in secondary, tertiary and adult education in the UK, Canada, Sudan and Oman.
+I like to advise and support the adoption of appropriate technology for different countries, situations and people and have managed programmes and educational units in several institutions.
+I'm a member of the British Psychological Society and of the British Computer Society.
+I recently worked on programme and institutional audits and quality assurance.

 Adviser and Founding Trustee

-Roger Salmon was a merchant banker for 19 years and a director of N M Rothschild.
-He was the first Railway Franchising Director, responsible for creating the legal structure for franchises and the organisation to sell and manage them.
-He was subsequently First Bursar of King's College Cambridge.
-In retirement he has worked as a humanist funeral celebrant.
-He is chair of governors of a primary school in the most deprived part of Cambridge, that has been scored by the Department for Education as the top primary school in the county.
+I was a merchant banker for 19 years and a director of N M Rothschild.
+I was the first Railway Franchising Director, responsible for creating the legal structure for franchises and the organisation to sell and manage them.
+Subsequently I was First Bursar of King's College Cambridge.
+In retirement I have worked as a humanist funeral celebrant.
+I am chair of governors of a primary school in the most deprived part of Cambridge, that has been scored by the Department for Education as the top primary school in the county.

-Julienne has been working as a public sector consultant advising government bodies, civil society organisations, international NGOs, charities and academic and research institutions.
-In the past she has worked with the UK’s Foreign and Commonwealth Office, Department for International Development and Independent Commission for Aid Impact as a fund and programme manager, and more recently as a monitoring, evaluation and learning advisor.
-Julienne has experience writing technical and commercial proposals to secure donor funding.
+Currently I am Head of Domestic Abuse Policy and Strategy, Interpersonal Abuse Unit at the Home Office.
+I have been working as a public sector consultant advising government bodies, civil society organisations, international NGOs, charities and academic and research institutions.
+In the past I have worked with the UK’s Foreign and Commonwealth Office, Department for International Development and Independent Commission for Aid Impact as a fund and programme manager, and more recently as a monitoring, evaluation and learning advisor.
+I have experience writing technical and commercial proposals to secure donor funding.

-Debs designed the cover and most of the graphics for the first edition of Values and Visions and was the designer of all the graphics and layout for the second.
-As well as a talented designer Debs is also a Pilates instructor.
+I designed the cover and most of the graphics for the first edition of Values and Visions and was the designer of all the graphics and layout for the second.
+As well as a designer I am also a Pilates instructor.